 PEM is an acronym meaning Proton Exchange Membrane.
 In a PEM fuel cell the electrolyte is a proton (H+) conducting solid polymer membrane.
 They are also known as PEFC (polymer electrolyte fuel cell) or SPFC (solid polymer fuel cell).

 PEM fuel cells display the highest power densities of any of the fuel cell types, which makes them particularly attractive for transportation and portable applications where minimum size and weight are required.
 They contain no corrosive liquid electrolyte and are robust in construction and are modular and scalable in design.
 They are low temperature fuel cells which usually operate below 100 degrees oC.

 This means that unlike high temperature fuel cells such as solid oxide, which operate at ~600 degrees oC they can be fabricated from cheaper, less exotic materials.
 The low temperature of PEM fuel cells can also be an advantage when low thermal signature is desired.
 PEM fuel cells also have the advantage of potential application across a very wide range; from portable power at a few watts to hundreds of kilowatts for vehicular and stationary power.

-PEM fuel cells can be used in portable electronic and electrical devices, such as laptops or power tools, to generate heat and power for domestic and distributed generation, to provide auxiliary and back-up power in a wide range stationary and transport applications and to provide propulsion power to motorbikes, cars, buses, submarines, unmanned vehicles and light aircraft.
+PEM fuel cells can be used in portable electronic and electrical devices, such as laptops or power tools, to generate heat and power for domestic and distributed generation, to provide auxiliary and back-up power in a wide range stationary and transport applications and to provide propulsion power to motorbikes, cars, vans, trucks, buses, submarines, drones, UAVs and light aircraft.

 Where does the hydrogen come from to fuel PEM fuel cells?